 If you decide to pursue a mortgage route, you should know approximately what potential lenders would loan you.
 There are some basic rules of thumb that can help you in figuring your…

 BASED ON LOAN-TO-VALUE

 A lender will only loan you a percentage of the value of your building site and your completed dome, expecting you to also contribute a percentage (usually 20-30%).
 Comparing the maximum amount a lender will loan to the total value of your land and home is referred to as the loan-to-value ratio.

 If the combined estimated value of your completed project (including land, home, and all the improvements) will be $100,000, and the loan-to-value ratio of a particular loan is 70%, then the most they will loan you is $70,000.
-Your contribution must be 30% or $30,000 in the form of your equity in the land, available cash, and deposits on the Building Kit.
+Your contribution must be 10% to 35% in the form of your equity in the land, available cash, and deposits on the Building Kit.

 In other words, the percentage you must contribute (determined by Loan-To-Value ratio) and the value of your contributions will determine the maximum amount you can borrow.
 For example, if your equity, cash and deposits equal $30,000, the Loan-To-Value is 70% and your required contribution is 30%.
 Your maximum mortgage is $30,000 divided by 30, then multiplied by 70, which equals $70,000.

 Your land equity, available cash, and deposits … $____________

 Divided by your required contributing percentage … ¸________

 Multiplied by Loan-To-Value % … x________